q335r49/microviche/README.md

 Color a label by specifying a highlight group.
 For example, <samp>&nbsp;Danger#WarningMsg&nbsp;</samp> should color the label bright red.
 Type <samp>&nbsp;:hi&nbsp;</samp> for a list of currently defined highlights.

-Positioning is a bit more elaborate.
 Suppose you want to name a map block after a heading in the text that occurs halfway down the block and is the second column in a larger block of text.
-You'd like to show the previous split and have the cursor jump straight to the heading, but the default behavior puts the split at the leftmost point and the cursor in the top left corner.
+You'd like to show the previous split and have the cursor jump straight to the heading.
+The default behavior puts the split at the leftmost point and the cursor in the top left corner but positioning commands can change this.

-Positioning commands can move the view and the cursor.
 For example, in the above case we might use <samp>&nbsp;Heading##s20j&nbsp;</samp> to shift the view left one split (<samp>&nbsp;s&nbsp;</samp>) and move the cursor down 20 lines (<samp>&nbsp;20j&nbsp;</samp>).
 Or perhaps just <samp>&nbsp;Heading##20jCM&nbsp;</samp>: **C**enter that split and scroll so that 20th line is at the **M**iddle of the screen.

-Note that the order of the commands doesn't matter: for example, <samp>&nbsp;Heading##jMjsj&nbsp;</samp>, <samp>&nbsp;Heading##s3jM&nbsp;</samp>, and <samp>&nbsp;Heading##M3js&nbsp;</samp> all do the same thing: shift the view left one split, move the cursor down 3 lines, and vertically center the view.
-The complete list of commands is:
+The complete syntax is:

 Syntax | Action | | Syntax | Action
 --- | --- | --- | --- | ---